robertsbaer/robertsbaer/README.md

 - 🔭 I’m currently building **TattedMuse** – a hub for tattoo artists & enthusiasts.
 - 🌱 Diving deeper into **Three.js** & **Unreal Engine** for 3D and AR experiences.
 - 🛹 Planning a DC ➜ Point Roberts ⚡ **3,000-mile electric-skateboard** adventure.
-- 🍷 Spent **5 years in Burgundy** crafting wine – ask me about Pinot Noir!
+- 🍷 Spent **25 years in Burgundy** crafting wine – ask me about Pinot Noir!
-- 💬 Ask me about **React, React Native, Supabase, Chrome extensions, AWS, GraphQL**.
+- 💬 Ask me about **React, React Native, Supabase, Chrome extensions, SUPABASE, GraphQL**.

 ## 🚀 Featured Projects
 | Project | What it does | Tech |